 Latent Semantic Indexing keywords would be words that are thematically related, but not synonyms.

-In the “Empire State Building” case, it would be keywords like “New York City”, “Guinness Book of World Records”, “sightseeing”, and so on.
+In the “Empire State Building” case, the relevant keyword suggestions would be keywords like “New York City”, “Guinness Book of World Records”, “sightseeing”, and so on.

 There’s a thematic relationship between these phrases.

-The idea here is you can signal that document relevance to any search engine crawling your documents, if you have a lot of these LSI keywords in there.
+The idea here is you can signal that document relevance for related searches to any search engine crawling your documents if you have a lot of these LSI keywords in there.

 How to find LSI keywords?

-There are a couple different ways to figure out what your LSI keywords are.
+There are a couple of different ways to figure out what your LSI keywords are.

 My first and favorite way is LSIGraph.com.
-Basically, you plug your primary keyword in and it will render a bunch of results for you that show you Latent-Semantic-Indexing-related keywords.
+You plug your primary keyword in and it will render a bunch of results for you that show you Latent-Semantic-Indexing-related keywords.

-To use this tool, go to LSIGraph.com, input your primary keyword in the search box and then click “Generate”.
+To use this keyword tool, go to LSIGraph.com, input your primary keyword in the search box, and then click “Generate”.